ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Introducing ShapeBlock: Deploy Like a Pro, on Your Own Infrastructure - <a href="https://medium.com/@lakshminp/introducing-shapeblock-deploy-like-a-pro-on-your-own-infrastructure-60c0537738c3" target="_blank" rel="noopener noreferrer">link</a></h3>
+Python Tips — Efficient Methods for Sending 100k Requests - <a href="https://medium.com/@tonylixu/python-tips-efficient-methods-for-sending-100k-requests-06fccdb0e2fb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakshmi Narasimhan`**
+✍️ **posted by `Tony`**

-<blockquote>Shapeblock is a deployment platform combining the ease of Heroku and Railway which helps you deploy your apps on your own infrastructure.</blockquote>
+<blockquote>Imagine you have a file containing 100,000 URLs, and your goal is to send an HTTP request to each one, then print the status codes from…</blockquote>

 <h3>2.
 Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>